-53 Duration of anti-dumping duties
+53 Duration of countervailing duties

-- 53.1 Anti-dumping duties shall remain in place for a period not exceeding 5 years from the imposition or the last review thereof. - 53.2 If a sunset review has been initiated prior to the lapse of an anti-dumping duty, such anti-dumping duty shall remain in force until the sunset review has been finalised
+- 53.1 Countervailing duties shall remain in place for a period not exceeding 5 years from the imposition or the last review thereof. - 53.2 If a sunset review has been initiated prior to the lapse of a countervailing duty, such countervailing duty shall remain in force until the sunset review has been finalised.